Meaningful Results

 We also know our scholars are much more than a test score.

-Because we are committed to preparing every scholar for success in college and the world beyond, we spend a great deal of time examining and analyzing assessment results.
-We use them to help us determine what each learner needs next in his or her education.
+Because we are committed to preparing every scholar to achieve their goals for college and the world beyond, we spend a great deal of time examining and analyzing assessment results.
+We use them to help us determine what each learner needs next in their education.
 More broadly, results allow us to take a closer look at our practices, shine a light on what is working, and determine what changes need to be made to improve our model and better serve our scholars.

 These figures are only a part of what we do to prepare a child for what lies ahead.
 In addition to academics, we pay careful attention to both the social & emotional and cognitive & non-cognitive growth of every scholar.
 So while we are proud of our academic data, we are equally proud of the overall and continuous growth of our scholars.